zlotnika/zlotnika.github.io/README.md

 ---

 2015 - Present
-: **Software Engineer**, Citrix
+: **Software Engineer**; Citrix
 : I worked with a small team of engineers building [RightSignature](https://rightsignature.com).
 We all worked full-stack, pairing on and reviewing each others' work.
-I also worked with other departments in order to utilize resources efficiently.
+I coordinated with other departments in order to utilize resources efficiently.
 - Managed the release of the RightSignature standalone product
 - Mentored engineers in the ways of Git, JavaScript, Ruby, Postgres

 2014 - 2015
-: **Software Architect**, Subvertical
+: **Software Architect**; Subvertical
 : I owned the flagship product, [VerticalChange](https://verticalchange.com).
 I met with clients and planned long-term goals for the company.
 - Pivoted the application from data collection to data sharing
 - Managed all new feature releases

 2011 - 2014
-: **Software Engineer**, Opus Logica
+: **Software Engineer**; Opus Logica
 : I built several prototype applications as well as maintained existing early-stage startup applications.
 - [Ecorithm](http://ecorithm.com)
 - [BuildZu](https://play.google.com/store/apps/details?id=com.buildzu.mobile&hl=en)